joszz/RDPMonWebGUI/README.md

 Currently no builds are provided so you will have to build the website yourself.

-First you will need to restore the client side library dependancies.
+First you will need to restore the client side library dependencies.
 This can be done by running libman in the root of this project's directory;

 ```
 libman restore
 ```

 Next we can build/publish the project.
-This is possible to do with the following command in a Command Prompt or Powershell prompt (when you are inside the root of the project);
+This can be done with the following command in a Command or Powershell prompt (when you are inside the root of the project);

 ```
 dotnet publish ./RDPMonWebGUI.sln --configuration Release
 ```

-You are then able to host the compiled site on IIS or using the .NET Core builtin webserver Kestrel.
+You are then able to host the compiled site on IIS or using the .NET Core built-in webserver Kestrel.

 ## Configuration